 • A Unitary Board which brings together the ICB, NHS and local authority partners with Executive, Non-Executives and Partner Members.

-• An Executive Management Team comprising a Chief Executive plus five ICB director posts and six borough directors (referred to as Place Executive Leads).
+• An Executive Management Team comprising a Chief Executive plus six ICB director posts and six borough directors (referred to as Place Executive Leads).

-• Directorates that sit underneath each executive management team member organised in to teams to support delivery of the ICB’s functions.
+• Directorates that sit underneath each executive director organised in to teams to support delivery of the ICB’s functions.
 These include medical and nursing, finance, planning and operations directorates.

 • Place partnership directorates for each of Bexley, Bromley, Greenwich, Lambeth, Lewisham, and Southwark.